Quackers71/automation-sre/notes.md

 - file.close - Always use this close
 - Race conditions - This will occur when multiple processes try to modify and read one resource at the same time.
 - You back bypass this by using File.open as Ruby will auto close the file.
-- Mode - A Mode is kind of like a file permission, which governs what you can do with the file you've just opened
+- Mode - A Mode is, kind of like a file permission, which governs what you can do with the file you've just opened
+- up to 2:15:45